UK economy contracts in third quarter

 London (AFP) – Britain's economy shrank in the third quarter, official data showed Friday, likely confirming it is already in a recession forecast to last some time.

-Output shrank 0.2 percent in the July-September period, following a modest rise in the second quarter, the Office for National Statistics (ONS) said in a statement.
+Output contracted 0.2 percent in the July-September period, following a modest rise in the second quarter, the Office for National Statistics (ONS) said in a statement.

 The Bank of England last week said the UK economy was set to also contract in the current final quarter, meaning the economy was in a recession.